arbitraryco/base64-encode/README.md

 1. Add the Base64 Encode.service file to **/Library/Services** on your computer.
 2. Right click on any file from Finder.
 Click "Base64 Encode" to encode that file.

+If the service doesn't appear right away, try typing this in your command line:

+    /System/Library/CoreServices/pbs -flush

 Building from Source
 ------------------
 Base64 Encode has no external dependancies.
 Simply open the Base64 Encode.xcodeproject and Build.
 Let us know if there are any issues.